-Check it out.
 3 ingredients.
 Sugar (only 2 tablespoons, but you could even use just 1) chopped chocolate (I haven't tried this with chocolate chips and I wouldn't do it if I were you because chips have wax in them to hold their shape), and some egg.

 That's it.
 The batter is smooth and glossy, almost pudding-like.
 And the cakes are very rich, so one cake can easily be shared.

 If you bake it for 17 minutes flat in a water bath, it'll have a very pudding-like, molten consistency in the center.
 Bake it for a few minutes more, or without the water bath, and it should be baked through by then.